George Daly (music executive): Song writing and music performance

-Daly founded and performed in three historically noteworthy DC bands: The Hangmen, Dolphin, and Grin.
+Daly founded and performed in three historically important DC bands: The Hangmen, Dolphin, and Grin.
 The Hangmen’s performances instigated at least one 3000+ person fan riot in suburban Virginia, which was written up in Billboard magazine as one of the first of the '60's US "rock & roll riots before the Beatles’ dominance of the charts.
-Daly also founded the historically important DC folk-blues band, Dolphin (signed to Seymour Stein’s Sire Records/London Records) in 1967.
-The band included Daly, Bob Berberich, Paul Dowell, Nils Lofgren, and Roy Buchanan, whom Rolling Stone Magazine described as "one of the three greatest living guitarists."
+Daly also founded the historically important DC folk-blues band, Dolphin (signed to Seymour Stein’s Sire Records/London Records) The band included Daly, Bob Berberich, Paul Dowell, Nils Lofgren, and Roy Buchanan, whom Rolling Stone Magazine described as "one of the three greatest living guitarists."
 Daly then formed the trio Grin with fellow Hangmen alumni and drummer and friend Bob Berberich and Nils Lofgren.
-Daly came to California after a chance meeting in Washington, DC between Neil Young and Nils Lofgren.
-Young asked Lofgren to come and bring the band to stay at his home in California, bringing Daly west to Laurel Canyon in the Hollywood Hills.
+Daly then came to California after a chance meeting in Washington, DC between Neil Young and Nils Lofgren.
+Young asked Lofgren to come and bring Daly and Berberich to stay at Neil Young's home in Laurel Canyon in the Hollywood Hills.

 Lofgren worked on several Neil Young albums and would go on to join Bruce Springsteen's E Street Band.
-The song Slow Dancer which Daly co-wrote with Boz Scaggs went multi-platinum, being recorded by Scaggs, Emmylou Harris and Rita Coolidge, among others.
-Daly's latest song co-writing has been with singer/songwriter Tim Hockenberry, who Howard Stern praised as his all-time favorite singer when the Hockenberry appeared on America’s Got Talent.
+The song Slow Dancer which Daly co-wrote with Boz Scaggs went multi-platinum.
+Daly has also written with Cole Tate, Justin Miller, Mill Valley icon Austin de Lone, and singer/songwriter Tim Hockenberry, whom Howard Stern praised as his all-time favorite singer when Hockenberry appeared on America’s Got Talent.

 Technology and patents

-Daly holds six US patents for audio and musical devices and is inventor of various audio devices including the early electrical guitar processor, the “Moan Tone,” which was used by Nils Lofgren and others in live performance and recording and the “Master Mount” recording studio device, (later sold to Tandy Corp).
+Daly holds nine US patents for audio and musical devices and is inventor of various audio devices including the early electrical guitar processor, the “Moan Tone,” which was used by Nils Lofgren and others in live performance and recording and the “Master Mount” recording studio device, (later sold to Tandy Corp).
 Daly has consulted to the US Government's Comcast STC Satellite Television Corporation where he designed the PSR2000, the first prototype desktop consumer unit for digital music downloads, developed in conjunction with Hartford Gunn, the first president of PBS.

-At the request of Keith Richards and Rob Fraboni, Daly, starting at the 63,000 seat Oakland Coliseum went on the road and recorded The Rolling Stones during their US Bridges To Babylon tour using his experimental Aura-Live recording technology.
+At the request of Keith Richards and Rob Fraboni, Daly, starting at the 63,000-seat Oakland Coliseum went on the road with The Rolling Stones and recorded them during their Bridges To Babylon tour.